stevepurdie/saap-docs/content/managed-addons/konfigurator/overview.md

 # Konfigurator

-A kubernetes operator that can dynamically generate app configuration when kubernetes resources change
+A Kubernetes operator that can dynamically generate app configuration when Kubernetes resources change

 ## Features